EasyDB-io/Rust/README.md

 # Rust-Client
 EasyDB Rust Client

-This crate has not yet been implemented.
+This client has not yet been implemented.
 If you'd like to write it, I'll pay you!

 Just implement the following 4 functions with their respective cURLs: